SleeplessChallenger/JavaLearning/README.md

 10. If a `main()` method isn’t present in the class we name with the `.java` executable, the process will throw an error and terminate.
     Even if a `main()` method is present, Java will throw an exception if it isn’t `static`
-11. import conflicts: either use full declaration in class `    java.util.Date date;
+11. import conflicts: either useful declaration in class `    java.util.Date date;
     java.sql.Date sqlDate;`
     or: